Technical Advisor for Women's Protection and Empowerment

 The Women’s Protection and Empowerment (WPE) team strives towards a vision whereby women and girls with their communities, work to create a world where they are valued and live free from violence, and can exercise their rights to promote their safety, equality and voice.
 The team supports programs to adhere to minimum standards and principles of good practice in the prevention of and response to gender-based violence and to meet the safety, health, psycho-social, and justice needs of women, girls, and survivors of gender-based violence.

-The WPE Technical Advisor (TA) will spend at least 80% of his/her time delivering technical assistance in-person and remotely to country program colleagues in the South East Asia, Europe and Central South America region.
+This is a limited term position for 1 year.
+The WPE Technical Advisor (TA) will spend at least 80% of his/her time delivering technical assistance in-person and remotely to country program colleagues in Jordan, Iraq, Lebanon and North East and North West Syris.
 The remaining time is spent on influence, advocacy, research and internal initiatives, as required by the team’s overall strategy.
 The Technical Advisors’ specific responsibilities are as follows:

 Guiding program design:

-Support country program staff to design programs and projects, ensuring that they are: o Responsive to client needs and preferences
+- Support country program staff to design programs and projects, ensuring that they are:

 Engaging in business development: